Wolf v. Vidal: District court

-Vidal's case at the District Court was heard under Judge Nicholas Garaufis, who after the case was amended to include the new claims related to the Trump's administration's decision to rescind DACA, became a noted figure in the DACA debate as he had been found to be harshly critical of the responses the government had made in why they opted to terminate the DACA during questioning.
+In September 2017 the government declined a request from Judge Nicholas Garaufis to extend an October 2017 deadline for biannual DACA renewals.
+Garaufis called the Trump administration's handling of DACA "cruel" and "unacceptable".
+Then attorney general Jeff Sessions accused the New York judge of overstepping his judicial role.

 On February 13, 2018, Garaufis granted Vidal's motion for a preliminary injunction, preventing the government from rescinding the DACA.
 Garaufis did assert that the government had the authority to end the DACA program.
 However, he stated that the reasoning provided failed the Administrative Procedure Act (APA) as it was arbitrary and capricious, based on a "plainly incorrect factual premise" that the DACA program was illegal simply because the DAPA had been found illegal via United States v.
 Texas.
 Further, Garaufis asserted that there was an internal inconsistency with the Customs office's handling of the DACA, as it was continuing to adjudicate DACA renewal applications at the same time it claimed it was winding down the program.

 Supreme Court

 Garaufis' injunction came about a month following a similar injunction preventing the government from rescinding the DACA from California in Department of Homeland Security v.
 Regents of the University of California (DHS).
 In April 2018, Judge John D. Bates of the United States District Court for the District of Columbia also issued a similar injunction against the rescinding in the case Trump v.
 NAACP (NAACP).
 As such, these injunctions were considered to have nationwide basis preventing the government from rescinding the program.

 The government had begun the appeals process for each of these cases, with Vidal's case appealed to the United States Court of Appeals for the Second Circuit.
 However, by November 2018, the government opted to bypass the Circuit Courts and petitioned the Supreme Court on all three cases.
 The Supreme Court accepted the petition on June 28, 2019, consolidating Vidal and NAACP under DHS.
 Oral hearings were on November 12, 2019.

-The Supreme Court issued its decision on June 18, 2020.
-In the 5-4 majority, the court found that the government's reasons to rescind the DACA program to arbitrary and capricious against the APA, and reversed the order, leaving the DACA program active.
-The majority opinion, written by Chief Justice John Roberts, stated that they made no evaluation on the legality of the DACA program itself and that the government was free to submit a new regulation to rescind the DACA with better reasoning to fit the APA.
-Among dissents, Judge Clarence Thomas was critical of the majority for not taking the opportunity for reviewing the constitutionality of the DACA as well.
+The Supreme Court decided the consolidated cases in Department of Homeland Security v.
+Regents of the University of California on June 18, 2020, and, holding that the Duke memorandum was "arbitrary and capricious in violation of the APA", vacated the preliminary injunction issued on February 13, 2018, and remanded to DHS for further proceedings.
+The late Ruth Bader Ginsburg voted with the 5–4 majority.
+Trump tweeted that the decision was "horrible & politically charged".

+Subsequent developments

+White House

+Eleven days after the Supreme Court decision the DHS acting secretary Chad Wolf issued a memorandum that altered the terms of DACA to require annual renewal and refuse new applicants.
+Garaufis ruled that Wolf did not have legal authority to make changes to DACA because the appointment as DHS secretary was not confirmed by the Senate.